 Our work also demonstrated that fruit characteristics, such as having a fleshy pulp, facilitated the establishment of interactions between fish and fruits and the fish’s role as seed dispersers, known as ichthyochory.

-Current research is investigating whether fruit characteristics, including nutrient composition, influence the likelihood of seeds to survive to fish consumption.
+Current research investigates whether fruit characteristics, including nutrient composition, influence the likelihood of seeds surviving fish consumption.
 Another line of research is investigating how characteristics of floodplain forests influence patterns of species distribution and richness of fruit-eating fishes in Amazonia.

 Collaborators: Pablo Tedesco (University Paul Sabatier, France), Hernan Lopez-Fernandez and Matthew Kolmann (University of Michigan), Jill Anderson (University of Georgia), Jerry Pehna, Catia Nunes da Cunha, and Joisiane Araujo (Federal University of Mato Grosso, Brazil).